ManorCoder/blog-preview-card/README.md

 # 1. Project Summary
-**Descripción:** This project is a solution to the Blog Preview Card challenge from Frontend Mentor.
+- **Description:** This project is a solution to the Blog Preview Card challenge from Frontend Mentor.
 The goal is to build a blog preview card component using HTML and CSS, following best practices for responsive design
-**Objetivo:** Build a blog preview card component using HTML and CSS, applying responsive design.
+- **Objective:** Build a blog preview card component using HTML and CSS, applying responsive design.

 ## 2. Process
 **Planning:**